cxnoii/Pharmaceutical_Analysis/README.md

 The boxplot suggests that Capomulin remains the best treatment for SCC as the IQR of the Final Tumor Volumes is smaller than that of Ramicane.

 ### A Closer Look at Tumor Volume and Weight
+The correlation between Tumor Volume and Weight was analyzed as it was observed that weight was dereasing as treatment time proceeded.
+In order to verify if there is a relationship between these two variables, a linear regression model was created for mice treated with Capomulin, the most effective treatment.
 <p align='center'>
 <img width="696" alt="Screenshot 2023-07-07 at 1 24 02 PM" src="https://github.com/cxnoii/pymaceuticals/assets/114107454/fb6edba6-bc5e-4792-9c9d-787cc8a8fa65">
 </p>